pytest-dev/pytest-iam/doc/client-applications.rst

 ~~~~~~~~~~~~~~

 You can use the available :class:`~canaille.core.models.User` and :class:`~canaille.core.models.Group` models to set up their
 IAM server for your tests.
-Optionnally you can put them in pytest fixtures so they are re-usable:
+Optionally you can put them in pytest fixtures so they are reusable:

 .. code:: python